liquifusion/cfwheels-background-tasks/README.md

 you prefer.
 (I recommend every 10 seconds if the user will need to wait in some way for this processing to complete.)

+Every time the `/tasks` URL is hit, the next available highest-priority task will be run.

 ## Usage

 Using the plugin is fairly straightforward.
 You create a CFC containing the logic for your background task